Obiekt 287

 The Obiekt 287 or Object 287 (Russian: Объект 287) was an experimental Soviet missile tank.
 It was created in 1965 under the leadership of Josef Kotin at the Leningrad Kirov Plant (LKZ).
 Created on the basis of the Object 432 chassis.
-It wasn't accepted into service.
+It was not accepted into service.
 It was further developed into the Object 288.

 History

 In 1961 IT-1 was still in development and the project was not progressing well.
 This shortcoming is likely why the Kirov plant in Leningrad, led by Josef Kotin, developed a design of their own, the a prototype called Object 287.
 The project was officially launched by the decision of the Soviet Council of Ministers in the February of 1961.